Table of contents

 • Stretched affordability will remain an issue in 2025, however, buyers will want to get on with their lives and therefore choose townhouses or apartments over homes or move to more affordable suburbs.

-• The RBA wants to lift unemployment to help slow inflation.
-Financial uncertainty and worries about job security will stop some buyers from making important decisions like buying a home or an investment property.
+• Geopolitical problems and talk about a recession may lead to some financial uncertainty and worries about job security which could stop some buyers from making important decisions like buying a home or an investment property.

 • Poor consumer sentiment was a feature of much of the last few years, holding back property buying decisions, and until there is more certainty about our economy and confidence that interest rates have peaked and inflation is under control, it's likely that consumer confidence will remain low until interest rates start falling.